microsoft/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 Red Hat Subscription Management (RHSM) is a customer-driven, end-to-end solution that provides tools for subscription status and management and integrates with Red Hat's system management tools.
 To obtain an rhsm account for JBoss EAP, go to: www.redhat.com.

-This Azure quickstart template deploys a web application named dukes on JBoss EAP 7.2 running on top of RHEL 7.7 VM.
+This Azure quickstart template deploys a web application named JBoss-EAP on Azure on JBoss EAP 7.2 running on top of RHEL 7.7 VM.

 ## Template Solution Architecture
 This template creates all the Azure compute resources to run JBoss EAP 7.2 on top of RHEL 7.7 VM.
 The following resources are created by this template: